Caitlin Clark's young dream of playing in the WNBA is set to become reality

 “It’s pretty special, looking back at that sheet I was able to check off a lot of goals,” Clark told the AP on Sunday.

-Clark said she never dreamed of the impact she has had in helping grow the sport to where it is today with record ratings and attendance numbers.
+Clark said she never dreamed of the impact she’s had in helping grow the sport to where it is today with record ratings and attendance numbers.

 Here are a few other tidbits from the draft: